Stephy-Cheung/CNN_exercise-Malaria_Dataset-500image/README.md

 #### About this repository
 In real-world setting, it is more often that we may have a small dataset to work with. <br>
 Therefore, I would like to reduce the dataset to 500 images and explore the below two methods that commonly used to improve model performance for small dataset. <br>
-Then, exploring the effect of below ways in improving the model.
+Then, exploring the effect of how they improve the model.
 1. Image Data Generator
 2. Transfer Learning (VGG16)